-Notice that the function $g(\tau)$ in the Dirac delta gives the time gauge in this system.
-In section \ref{EPSForm}, we use the gauge (\ref{Ugauge}), which in this case, is equivalent to consider the function $g(\tau) = \frac{(t_2 - t_1) (\tau - \tau_1)}{(\tau_2 - \tau_1)} + \tau_1$.
-In this section, we are going to use a more general gauge due to, as we proved in section \ref{CTEPS}, the Lewis invariant is also a gauge invariant observable in the extended phase space formalism.
+Note that the function $g(\tau)$ in the Dirac delta gives the time gauge in this system.
+In Section \ref{EPSForm}, we used the gauge $\tilde{t}, = f(\tau)$, which is equivalent to considering the function $g(\tau) = \tau$.
+In this section, we use a more general gauge due to, as we proved in Section \ref{CTEPS}, the Lewis invariant also being a gauge-invariant observable in the extended phase space formalism.
 In this way, our former derivation should be consistent with the result of the current section.

 The infinitesimal expression of the amplitude (\ref{PIformal}) coincides with (\ref{AinSPH}) whenever the Dirac delta functions are evaluated.
-This asseveration plays an important role in our derivation due to (\ref{PIformal}) is the quantum version of the aforementioned phase space enlarging.
-For this reason, in the appendix \ref{Appendix} we show that
+This asseveration plays an important role in our derivation because it is the quantum version of the aforementioned phase space enlarging.
+For this reason, in Appendix \ref{Appendix}, we show that

 whenever $g(\tau)$ satisfies